Opinion: Why Bond being called ‘basically a rapist’ is more important than you think

 It’s time to consider that the spy who leaves us shaken but not stirred is an important indicator of our cultural mores.
 Bond’s character is refashioned for every era, both reflecting and shaping the values of the time.

 While we might like to think that Daniel Craig’s 007 is the right-on Bond in blue budgie-smugglers that we deserve, he’s also still the creep that we pay good money to watch.
 Take Skyfall as an example.
-Severine, an accomplice of baddie Raoul Silva, is portrayed as a classic femme-fatale.
-She’s all smoky-eyes and lingering stares – and she’s also Bond’s enemy -- until he identifies a tattoo on her wrist that marks her as a victim of sex-trafficking.
-Now the femme-fatale schtick makes sense!
-Of course, a victim of child sex-trafficking would be a temptress, and of course she wouldn’t bat an eyelid when Bond – who she thinks is dead --joins her in the shower.
-A painful history of sex-trafficking is erased in just one moment with the spy who loved her— or at least missed when he shot at her.
+Severine, an accomplice of baddie Raoul Silva, is portrayed as a classic femme fatale.
+She’s all smokyeyes and lingering stares – and she’s also Bond’s enemy – until he identifies a tattoo on her wrist that marks her as a victim of sex trafficking.
+Now the femme fatale schtick makes sense!
+Of course, a victim of child sex trafficking would be a temptress, and of course she wouldn’t bat an eyelid when Bond – who she thinks is dead – joins her in the shower.
+A painful history of sex trafficking is erased in just one moment with the spy who loved her – or at least missed when he shot at her.
 Yes, it’s deeply troubling but yes, the audiences quite literally queued up to see it.

 Of course, Bond is a sexual predator in many of the films – and Ian Fleming’s books with a reference to the “sweet tang of rape” are equally, if not more, troubling.
 Rather than sanitising the franchise or side-stepping the misogyny and racism that have been essential ingredients of our most popular and well-loved film franchises, perhaps we should instead acknowledge that some of our most revered, lauded and celebrated cultural characters have been lionised precisely because of their abhorrent behaviour.
 Rape is trivialised and repackaged as playful seduction in Bond films because that’s how it’s been treated in reality.

-We should pay close attention to the many incarnations of Bond: the character is a mirror that reflects back our cultural mores - even when that includes sexual violence against woman as entertainment with a jaunty quip and a devilish smirk.
+We should pay close attention to the many incarnations of Bond.
+The character is a mirror that reflects back our cultural mores – even when that includes sexual violence against woman as entertainment with a jaunty quip and a devilish smirk.

 Join our new commenting forum